 Seniors have the option to be exempt from final exams.
 This exemption is contingent on each student's commitment to the Academy community and ability to pass their classes.
-It is offered to any student who has consistently shown their dedication to the community by arriving at school in time for morning meeting (no more than three unexcused tardies per semester), attending chore, going to community suppers, coming to at least three dances, and more.
+It is offered to any student who has consistently shown their dedication to the community by arriving at school in time for Morning Meeting on a consistent basis, consistently attending chore, and community events such as community suppers, dances, Mountain Day, Rafting Day, Polyglot, and Community Service Day.
 In addition, seniors need passing grades in their classes.
 If they are in danger of failing one of their classes, they must take an exam in that class to attempt a passing grade.
 Students who have respected their senior leadership responsibilities and maintained good academic standing will be exempt from taking exams in the spring of their senior year.